 - The National Institutes for Health’s plain language resources and materials

-Readability solutions such as VT Readability and VT Insights also help to lighten the workload by scoring your text for complexity.
+Readability solutions such as VT Writer and VT Insights also help to lighten the workload by scoring your text for complexity.
 And suggesting how you can simplify your content.

 “Clear guidelines, clear instructions”